 Bachelors of Science in Computer Science

-- Graduates will acquire relevant marketable skills to be able to analyze and solve complex problems in the field of computing.
+- Graduates will acquire marketable skills to be able to solve complex problems in the field of computing and cybersecurity.

 - Graduates will demonstrate professional responsibilities and ethics and work collaboratively in a diverse environment.

 Graduates of the program will have the ability to:

 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 Design, implement and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.